Initiation of the project

 This project started before the

-qiskit library developers implement a proper circuit visualisation method.
+qiskit library developers implemented a proper circuit visualisation method.
 When the development of

 qasm2image started, the only way of visualising quantum circuits from